-- A. You might have configured the regional and language option settings on the server to use English.
-We do not support English as the language in any Japanese version of Windows (see Server Requirements and Recommendations, page 3-4).
-Use the Control Panel to reset the language to Japanese. - Q. My server SSL certificate is no longer valid.
+A.You might have configured the regional and language option settings on the server to use English.
+We do not support English as the language in any Japanese version of Windows (see Server Requirements and Recommendations, on page 18).
+Use the Control Panel to reset the language to Japanese.

+Q. My server SSL certificate is no longer valid.
 Also, the DCRServer process does not start.
+What happened?

-What happened? - A. You reset the server date or time so that it is outside the range in which your SSL certificate is valid.
-See Readiness Checklist for Installation, page 4-3.
-To work around this problem, reset the server date/time settings. - Q. I was not prompted for the protocol to be used for communication between the server and client.
+A.You reset the server date or time so that it is outside the range in which your SSL certificate is valid.
+See Readiness Checklist for Installation, on page 31.
+To work around this problem, reset the server date/time settings.

+Q. I was not prompted for the protocol to be used for communication between the server and client.
 Which protocol is used by default?
-Do I need to configure this setting manually using any other mode? - A. HTTPS is used as the communication protocol between the server and client, by default, when you install the client during the server installation.
-Because the communication is secure with the default protocol, you might not need to modify this setting manually. - An option to select HTTP as the protocol is available only when you run the client installer to install Security Manager client separately outside of the server installer.
+Do I need to configure this setting manually using any other mode?

+A.HTTPS is used as the communication protocol between the server and client, by default, when you install the client during the server installation.
+Because the communication is secure with the default protocol, you might not need to modify this setting manually.

+An option to select HTTP as the protocol is available only when you run the client installer to install Security Manager client separately outside of the server installer.
 However, we recommend that you do not use HTTP as the communication protocol between the server and client.
-The client must use whatever protocol the server is configured to use. - Q. I am using a VMware setup, and system performance is unacceptably slow, for example, system backup takes two hours. - A. Ensure that you allocate two or more CPUs to the VM running Security Manager.
-Systems allocating one CPU have been found to have unacceptable performance for some system activities. - Q. Validation and some other operations fail with SQL query exception in logs.
-What happened? - A. It is possible that the Sybase temp directory ran out of disk space and, therefore, Sybase failed to create temp files.
+The client must use whatever protocol the server is configured to use.

+Q. I am using a VMware setup, and system performance is unacceptably slow, for example, system backup takes two hours.

+A.Ensure that you allocate two or more CPUs to the VM running Security Manager.
+Systems allocating one CPU have been found to have unacceptable performance for some system activities.

+Q. Validation and some other operations fail with SQL query exception in logs.
+What happened?

+A.It is possible that the Sybase temp directory ran out of disk space and, therefore, Sybase failed to create temp files.
 By default, Sybase creates temp files under the Windows temp directory.
 If the system variable SA_TMP is defined, then temp files are created in the directory specified by SA_TMP.
 Clear the disk space where the Sybase temp directory is located and then restart Security Manager.

+Q.I want to enable 2048 bit for Diffie-Hellman but I couldn't find a way to do it.

+A.Apache supports 512 bit by default and does not support 2048 bit since this Dhparam needs parameter modification during compilation which is not possible in CSM.
+Hence, you cannot enable the 2048 bit for Diffie-Hellman in CSM 4.22.